lindbrook/cholera/docs/notes/latlongVoronoi.md

                        lat = max(cholera::roads$lat))
 ```

-## decompose geodesic distance into horizontal and vertical
+#### break down geodesic distance into horizontal and vertical components

 Compute geodesic distance from origin to points and decompose